a-s-g93/neo4j-runway/docs/_pages/api/pyingest.md

         The data to ingest in Pandas DataFrame format.
-        If None, then will search for CSVs according to the urls in YAML config, by default None kwargs : Any
+        If None, then will search for CSVs according to the urls in YAML config, by default None verbose : bool, optional
+        Whether to print progress, by default False kwargs : Any
         Additional params